bobosola/HTMLtoRSS/README.md

 ## Usage

-* `HTMLtoRSS <html-file-path>` to print to stdout
-* `HTMLtoRSS <html-file-path> --copy` to copy the output to clipboard for direct pasting into the `rss.xml` file
+`HTMLtoRSS html-file-path title` where:
+* `html-file-path` is the file name of the html file you want to grab the content from relative to the current working directory
+* `title` is your RSS feed article title

+For example: `HTMLtoRSS blog/my_latest_article.htm "My article title"`

-You could make an alias to it in `/usr/local/bin` so that you could call it from anywhere:
+I suggest making an alias to the app in `/usr/local/bin` so that you can call it from anywhere:
 `sudo ln -s /your/full/path/to/HTMLtoRSS/target/release/HTMLtoRSS /usr/local/bin/HTMLtoRSS`

-Then you could use it like this:
-`HTMLtoRSS path/to/yourfile.htm --copy`